SRGROB/SRGROB/README.md

 ## 🎮 Hobbies & Interests
 - Gaming 🎮
 - Film photography & videography 📸🎥
 - American football 🏈
-- Exploring new tech & creative tools

 ---

 ## 📫 Connect with me
-For now, you can follow my progress right here on GitHub — more links coming soon 🚀
+For now, you can follow my progress right here on GitHub — but more links are coming soon! 🚀

 ---

-⚡ *Beginner programmer, lifelong learner.*
+⚡ Thanks for stopping by — more to come as I grow and build!